Central Intelligence Agency: Indonesia

-The charismatic leader of Indonesia was President Sukarno.
-His declaration of neutrality in the Cold War put the suspicions of the CIA on him.
-After Sukarno hosted Bandung Conference, promoting the Non-Aligned Movement, the Eisenhower White House responded with NSC 5518 authorizing "all feasible covert means" to move Indonesia into the Western sphere.
+The United States was suspicious of Sukarno, Indonesia's president, because of his declaration of neutrality in the Cold War.
+After Sukarno hosted the Bandung Conference, promoting the Non-Aligned Movement, the Eisenhower White House responded with NSC 5518 authorizing "all feasible covert means" to move Indonesia into the Western sphere.

-The US had no clear policy on Indonesia.
+The U.S. had no clear policy on Indonesia.
 Eisenhower sent his special assistant for security operations, F. M. Dearborn Jr., to Jakarta.
 His report that there was high instability, and that the US lacked stable allies, reinforced the domino theory.
 Indonesia suffered from what he described as "subversion by democracy".
 The CIA decided to attempt another military coup in Indonesia, where the Indonesian military was trained by the US, had a strong professional relationship with the US military, had a pro-American officer corps that strongly supported their government, and a strong belief in civilian control of the military, instilled partly by its close association with the US military.

 On September 25, 1957, Eisenhower ordered the CIA to start a revolution in Indonesia with the goal of regime change.
 Three days later, Blitz, a Soviet-controlled weekly in India, reported that the US was plotting to overthrow Sukarno.
 The story was picked up by the media in Indonesia.
 One of the first parts of the operation was an 11,500-ton US Navy ship landing at Sumatra, delivering weapons for as many as 8,000 potential revolutionaries.